VerseMetaVerse/EpicGames/README.md

 “This is what Disney needed tonight - a big, emotional win with its biggest fans.
 The next step is to amplify that excitement to draw in casual fans and occasional visitors.
 That’s Disney’s next challenge, going forward,” Niles said.

+## D23 Disney x Fortnite

+New season, skins, more https://www.gameshub.com/news/news/d23-disney-marvel-fortnite-season-skins-2644054/ At D23 2024, the first part of Disney’s collaboration with Epic Games was revealed, in the form of new skins, weapons, and seasonal content for Fortnite.
+While there’s likely much more to come from Disney’s investment, there was plenty revealed as part of this early showing.
+Fortnite: Chapter 5 Season 4 is subtitled “Absolute Doom” and it will be headlined by Fantastic Four villain, Doctor Doom.
+Across seasonal battles, players will team up to fight against Doom and his forces, or join him as a villain.
+As part of this event, there will be a range of Marvel-themed skins to unlock on a Battle Pass, including:

+- Shuri as Black Panther
+- Fortnite‘s Jonesy as Captain America
+- Emma Frost
+- Gwenpool
+- Peely as Wolverine (aka Peelverine)
+- War Machine
+- Mysterio
+- Doctor Doom (arriving later in September)
+- Meowscles as Sabretooth
+- Fishstick as Deadpool (aka Fishpool)

 # Misc

 - https://store.epicgames.com/en-US/news